o-mago/deployment-strategy/README.md

 - Edit it with the info about it and merge it
 - It will deploy to production
 - If no conflicts are found, it will merge automatically these changes to develop branch
-- If conflicts are found, it will create a new branch and a PR pointing to `develop` in order to put the hotfix back to development *
+- If conflicts are found, it will create a new branch and a PR pointing to `develop` in order to put the hotfix back to development
 - Resolve the conflicts and merge with `Merge commit` option

-*We create a new PR instead of merging directly to handle possible conflicts between `develop` branch and `main`, due to hotfix changes and changes inside `develop` while the hotfix was created.

-Hotfixes will always create a new homolog deployment also at the end of the process